 Open source: a slow rise to the top

 Wilhelm Strydom, relationship manager, Obsidian Systems: Is there room for proprietary stuff?
-Clearly there is if you look at the success of the most propriety vendors out there, in terms of not only software, but hardware as well.
+Clearly there is if you look at the success of the most proprietary vendors out there, in terms of not only software, but hardware as well.

 But if you talk back-end, what happens behind that interface, I don't think there's much of a battle going on.
 The battle has mostly been won by open source.
-This can be seen in some of the propriety guys adopting open source principals.
+This can be seen in some of the proprietary guys adopting open source principals.
 In this respect, open source has clearly been the winner.

 Matthew Lee, cloud and strategic alliances manager, SUSE: If you teared your software layers, from an infrastructure perspective, then open source has definitely won the battle.
 There are still a lot of proprietary applications out there, but they are being delivered on open source or are even built on open source.

 Riedwaan Bassadien, open source lead, Microsoft South Africa: What we are seeing is a plethora of new startups and the like using Linux.
 Looking at this, it's undeniable if you are a proprietary company, or if you are completely open source, you are going to be using open source to develop things.
 Even at Microsoft, in Azure cloud, you would be surprised at how many of the Azure cloud services were developed with Linux technologies.